NikosAlexandris/pvgis-prototype/ReadMe.md

 # Installation

 PVGIS can be installed relatively simply using `pip`.
+However,
-However, it is rather a good idea to [create a virtual environment][] first and install PVGIS there-in.
+it is strongly recommended to [create a virtual environment][] first and install PVGIS there-in.

 ### Install PVGIS